-(i) By the end of the second semester, the students would have, attained a higher level of knowledge in Basic Mechanics, Properties of Matter, Thermodynamics and Classical Mechanics and would have laid a secure foundation in mathematics for their future courses.

-(ii) By the end of the fourth semester, the students would have been introduced to a wide range of topics in Classical Mechanics and Electrodynamics.
-Also they would have developed their experimental and data analysis skills through a wide range of mechanical and heat experiments in the practical laboratories.

-(iii) By the end of sixth semester, the students would have covered a range of topics in almost all areas of physics including Quantum Mechanics, Solid State Physics, Electronics, Digital Electronics, Object Oriented Programming in C++, Biophysics, Classical and Modern Optics, Nuclear Physics, Particle Physics and Statistical Physics and would have developed the experimental skills in optics, magnetism, electrical, electronics and C++ programming.
+- (i) By the end of the second semester, the students would have, attained a higher level of knowledge in Basic Mechanics, Properties of Matter, Thermodynamics and Classical Mechanics and would have laid a secure foundation in mathematics for their future courses. - (ii) By the end of the fourth semester, the students would have been introduced to a wide range of new generation topics, namely, Python Programming, Artificial Intelligence, Machine Learning, Classical Mechanics and Electrodynamics.
+Also, they would have developed their experimental and data analysis skills through a wide range of mechanical and heat experiments in the practical laboratories. - (iii) By the end of sixth semester, the students would have covered a range of topics in almost all areas of physics including Quantum Mechanics, Solid State Physics, Electronics, Digital Electronics, Digital Image Processing, Classical and Modern Optics, Biophysics, Nuclear Physics, Particle Physics and Statistical Physics.
+Also, they would have developed their experimental and data analysis skills through a wide range of experiments in optics, electricity, magnetism, electronics and digital electronics in the practical laboratories.
 The students would have been introduced to an Industry Based Course and have attained hands-on training on experimental skills.
-They would have acquired knowledge on IPR and Artificial Intelligence and also would have experienced the contentment of independent work through projects, seminars, etc. They would also have visited reputed research and academic centers or industries and would have acquired knowledge of the works going on in such institutions/organizations.
+They would have acquired knowledge of IPR and Entrepreneurship development and also would have experienced the contentment of independent work through projects, seminars, etc. They would also have visited reputed research and academic centers or industries and would have acquired knowledge of the works going on in such institutions/organizations.